codereligion/diff/README.md

 # Diff [![Build Status](https://api.travis-ci.org/codereligion/diff.png?branch=master)](https://travis-ci.org/codereligion/diff)

-Allows to diff two arbitrary Java objects and retrieve the diff result as a list of strings.
+Allows to diff any two Java objects and retrieve the diff result as a list of strings.
+The result is a [unified diff](http://en.wikipedia.org/wiki/Diff#Unified_format) without any contextual lines.

 ## Requirements
 * Java 1.5 or higher